 defaultLevel property

-A ruleConfiguration object MAY contain a property named defaultLevel whose value is one of the strings "warning", "error", "note", or "open", with the same meanings as when those strings appear as the value of the result.level property (§3.19.6).
+A ruleConfiguration object MAY contain a property named defaultLevel whose value is one of the strings "warning", "error", "note", or "open", with the same meanings as when those strings appear as the value of result.level (§3.19.6).

 If this property is absent, it SHALL be taken to have the value "warning".

-The value of this property SHALL provide the value for the level property for any result object (§3.19) which refers to this rule configuration through its ruleId property (§3.19.3) or its ruleKey property (§3.19.5), and which does not itself specify a level property.
+The value of this property SHALL provide the value for the level property for any result object (§3.19) whose ruleId property (§3.19.3) refers to this rule configuration and which does not itself specify a level property.

 EXAMPLE: In this example, a tool allows the user to override a rule’s default level: